 What makes a book a classic?
-Does it need intense plots that keep you on the edge of your seat?
+Does it need an intense plot that keeps you on the edge of your seat?
 Are multidimensional characters required?
 Must it sprout eloquent prose that enlivens your senses?

-No, because if it did Valley of the Dolls would not have sold over 30 million copies.
-That’s a huge number for a trash novel no publisher wanted to touch, and yet this gem has the staying power of remaining in print after 46 years.
-How could it be that such a piece of garbage, that so many felt never should have been published, won over the masses?
-Doesn’t this sound a little like another newly famous run-away bestseller that also turned the publishing world on its ear?
+No, because if it did, Valley of the Dolls would not have sold over 30 million copies.
+That’s a huge number for a trash novel no publisher wanted to touch, and yet this gem has the staying power of remaining in print after over 50 years.
+How could it be that a book so many saw as a piece of garbage that never should have been published won over the masses?
+Doesn’t this sound a little like another runaway bestseller that also turned the publishing world on its ear?
 Yep, I’ll say it.
 The ground Valley of the Dolls broke paved the way for the success of Fifty Shades of Grey.

 Hmm…Valley of the Dolls!
 It’s cliché.
 It’s hackneyed.
 And it’s important because glitter, glamour, fame, and self-destruction add up to the most brilliant piece of rubbish you will ever read!

 The cliché plot: A small town girl escapes to the big city where she befriends two kindred spirits.
-The three of them hit the heights of fame while on a path to self-destruction and being awesomely catty!
-Catfights make for fun reading.
+The three of them hit the heights of fame while on a path to self-destruction.
+They are also awesomely catty!
+(Cattiness makes for fun reading.)

-The stereotypical characters: Anne, a secretary who turns into the face of a large cosmetics company while having a troubled relationship with a man who turns the heads of too many.
+The stereotypical characters: Anne, a secretary who becomes the face of a large cosmetics company while having a troubled relationship with a man who turns the heads of too many.
 Neely, a star whose career (along with her temper and dependence on “dolls”) becomes larger than life.
-Jennifer, a maternal showgirl who only gains attention because of her body and turns to making “art films” for money to support her child as well as her addiction.
-Who doesn’t like to read about the scandalous?
+Jennifer, a showgirl who turns to making “art films” for money to support her child as well as her addiction.
+(Who doesn’t love to read about the scandalous?)

-The bitter reality: Susann based her story and characters on people she met while working in Hollywood in the 1940’s, thus not imitating, but exposing Hollywood.
+exposing reality.
 Americans love wealth, fame, and beauty.
-This book drives it all home.
-A woman who is willing to sleep away part of her life to wake up thinner?
-How awesomely horrific does that sound?
+This book has it all.
+(A woman who is willing to sleep away part of her life to wake up thinner?
+How awesomely horrific does that sound?)

 In other words, a classic is what grips you and holds.
-It breaks ground, and gives you something to chew, even if it is just bubblegum.
+It breaks ground, and gives you something to chew on, even if it is just bubblegum.